ebi-gene-expression-group/container-galaxy-sc-tertiary/supplementary_materials/sup_note_workflows.md

 - Click on the blue button `Run Workflow`.
 Results will start to appear on the right panel (History), unless that you selected to create a new history with the results.
 - You can also see our example history [here](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/ebi-part-1-3---example-history).

+**Note:** The Alevin wrapper for Galaxy was not contributed as part of this work, but it is used here to show how the user can run reads mapping and connect that result with the downstream analysis tools.
+Alevin is both available on https://humancellatlas.usegalaxy.eu/ and on self installed instances of SCiAp.
+A similar result can be achieved by using the RNAStarSolo mapping tool, also contributed externally but available in the instance.

 ## Nextflow